iamxaib/Digital-Forensic-for-Fake-News-Detection/README.md

 License

-This project is intended for research and educational purposes.
+This work is intended for research and educational purposes only.